ravadsf-cpu/Github-Copilot/cleary/UPDATES.md

 - **Centrist**: Balanced reading patterns

 #### Recommendation Strategies

+---

+## Deployment Notes

+- 2025-11-11: Triggering redeploy to Vercel.
+Serverless API now lives at repository root `/api/*`, and frontend builds from `cleary/` to `cleary/build` as configured in `vercel.json`.
 Based on your detected lean and Profile preferences:
 - **Balanced**: Interleaves center/left/right articles
 - **Reinforce**: Shows more articles matching your lean